 He maintains an active pro bono practice and served as Co-Chair of the Firm’s Pro Bono Committee for almost 10 years.
 He has represented pro bono clients in a number of areas including housing, education and discrimination matters.
 He represented the Campaign for Fiscal Equity in its successful constitutional challenge to the public education funding system in New York State.
 He has been awarded the Legal Aid Society’s Award for Outstanding Pro Bono Service and Manhattan Legal Service’s Visionary Leadership Award in connection with his pro bono and public service efforts.
 Bill currently co-chairs the Firm’s Diversity Committee.

-Bill is a member of the New York State Bar Executive Committee; a member of the American Law Institute; Co-Chair of the New York State Bar Association’s Task Force on Parole Reform; former Co-Chair of the New York State Bar Association’s President’s Committee on Access to Justice; former member of the New York State Bar Association and New York Bar Foundation Joint Pro Bono Task Force; former Chair of the New York City Bar Association’s Committee on Pro Bono and Legal Services and Chair of its Special Committee on Legal Services Awards; former Chairman of the Board of Manhattan Legal Services; a member of the Advisory Board of Legal Outreach, Inc.; a member of the Board of the National Center for Access to Justice and Vice Chair of the Legal Services NYC Board of Directors; and a former member of the Board of Directors of the Lawyers Alliance for New York.
+Bill is a member of the New York State Bar Executive Committee; a member of the American Law Institute; Co-Chair of the New York State Bar Association’s Task Force on the Parole System; former Co-Chair of the New York State Bar Association’s President’s Committee on Access to Justice; former member of the New York State Bar Association and New York Bar Foundation Joint Pro Bono Task Force; former Chair of the New York City Bar Association’s Committee on Pro Bono and Legal Services and Chair of its Special Committee on Legal Services Awards; former Chairman of the Board of Manhattan Legal Services; a member of the Advisory Board of Legal Outreach, Inc.; a member of the Board of the National Center for Access to Justice and Vice Chair of the Legal Services NYC Board of Directors; a member of the Board of the Center for Community Alternatives; and a former member of the Board of Directors of the Lawyers Alliance for New York.
 He was selected as a David Rockefeller Fellow for 2000–2001.
 He served as a Panel Chair on the Disciplinary Committee for the First Judicial Department and was appointed by former New York State Court of Appeals Chief Judge Jonathan Lippman to the Chief Judge’s Attorney Emeritus Council.

 Bill joined Simpson Thacher in 1990 and became a Partner in 1999.
 He received his A.B., magna cum laude, from Princeton University in 1987 and his J.D. from New York University School of Law in 1990.
 He is admitted to practice before the Southern, Eastern and Northern Districts of New York, the United States District of Arizona, the United States Court of Appeals for the Second and Fourth Circuits, the United States Supreme Court and all Courts of the State of New York.